akhenakh/gozim/README.md

 Docker
 ======

-To use the Dockerfile, first create a docker image: `docker build -t gozim`
+To use the Dockerfile, first create a docker image: `docker build -t gozim .`

 In order to run the Docker image, you need to set an environment variable called ZIM_PATH for the path to the .zim file, and optionally another environment variable called INDEX_PATH for the path to the index files.
 One way to do this is to mount a directory on the local machine that contains these files as a volume of your docker container at run time: